-All requirements for owners of dangerous animals must be satisfied within thirty (30) days, unless otherwise specified, of the issuance of the permit.
-Satisfactory proof of compliance must be provided to Animal Services.
-If all requirements for owners of dangerous animals are not satisfied within thirty (30) days of the permit issuance, or the owner is unable or unwilling to implement them, the animal shall be humanely euthanized either by the Animal Services Officer or by a licensed veterinarian.
-Proof of euthanasia shall be provided to the Animal Services Officer within three days of its occurrence.
+All requirements for owners of dangerous animals must be satisfied within thirty (30) days of issuing a notice of designation as set forth in EGMC 8.06.040.B., unless otherwise specified, in the permit.
+Satisfactory proof of compliance must be provided to Animal Control.
+If all requirements for owners of dangerous animals are not satisfied within thirty (30) days of the notice of designation, or the owner is unable or unwilling to implement them, the animal shall be humanely euthanized either by an Animal Control Officer or by a licensed veterinarian.
+Proof of euthanasia shall be provided to-an Animal Control Officer within three (3) days of its occurrence.